Disney's Nine Old Men

-Disney's Nine Old Men were Walt Disney Productions' core animators, some of whom later became directors, who created some of Disney's most famous animated cartoons, from Snow White and the Seven Dwarfs (1937) onward to The Rescuers (1977), and were referred to as such by Walt Disney himself.
-They worked in both short films and feature films.
-Disney delegated more and more tasks to them in the animation department in the early 1950s when their interests expanded and diversified their scope.
+Disney's Nine Old Men were a group of Walt Disney Productions' core animators, who worked at the studio from the 1920s to the 1980s.
+Some of the Nine Old Men also worked as directors, creating some of Disney's most popular animated movies from Snow White and the Seven Dwarfs to The Rescuers.
+The group was named by Walt Disney, and they worked in both short and feature films.
+Disney delegated more and more tasks to them in the animation department in the 1950s when their interests expanded, and diversified their scope.
 Eric Larson was the last to retire from Disney, after his role as animation consultant on The Great Mouse Detective in 1986.
-All members of the group are deceased, and are acknowledged as Disney Legends.
+All nine members of the group were acknowledged as Disney Legends in 1989 and all would receive the Winsor McCay Award for their lifetime or career contributions to the art of animation.

 History

 The nine were all hired by Disney in the 1920s and 1930s, working initially on Disney's shorter productions, and later on theatrical projects.
 All nine were present by the release of Snow White and the Seven Dwarfs (1937).
 According to researcher Neal Gabler and animator Frank Thomas, a board was formed to study all possible problems affecting the company in relation to its work between 1945 and 1947.
 One day in the early 1950s, Disney named the nine members on the board "Nine Old Men".
 Disney delegated more and more tasks to them in the field of animation as the work of the company diversified.
-As well as being honored as Disney Legends in 1989, all of the Nine Old Men were separately honored with the Winsor McCay Award (the lifetime achievement award for animators) during the 1970s and 1980s.
+As well as being honored as Disney Legends in 1989, all of the Nine Old Men were separately honored with the Winsor McCay Award (the lifetime achievement award for animators) during the 1970s, 1980s and 1992.

-They began to retire one by one from the 1970s, with Eric Larson's 1986 animation consultancy for The Great Mouse Detective being the group's last animation work at Disney.
-Frank Thomas and Ollie Johnston in particular continued on outside of Disney for some time, and were credited on several films in the 1980s and 1990s, including The Chipmunk Adventure (1987), Little Nemo: Adventures in Slumberland (1992) and The Iron Giant (1999).
-A documentary which interviewed the duo, entitled Frank and Ollie was released by Disney in 1995.
+They began to retire one by one in the 1970s, with Eric Larson's 1986 animation consultancy for The Great Mouse Detective being the group's last animation work at Disney.
+Frank Thomas and Ollie Johnston in particular continued on outside of Disney for some time and were credited on several films in the 1980s and 1990s, including The Chipmunk Adventure (1987), Little Nemo: Adventures in Slumberland (1992) and The Iron Giant (1999).
+A documentary which interviewed the duo, entitled Frank and Ollie, was released by Disney in 1995.
 They were honoured with a final voiced cameo in The Incredibles in 2004, which was produced by Disney but animated by a then-independent Pixar.
 Ollie Johnston, the last surviving member of the group, died in 2008.